Chapter 3: Interpreting Computer Programs

 3.3 Exceptions

 Exceptions, the topic of this section, provides a general mechanism for adding error-handling logic to programs.
 Raising an exception is a technique for interrupting the normal flow of execution in a program, signaling that some exceptional circumstance has arisen, and returning directly to an enclosing part of the program that was designated to react to that circumstance.
 The Python interpreter raises an exception each time it detects an error in an expression or statement.
-Users can also raise exceptions with raise
+Users can also raise exceptions with raise and assert statements.

 Handling exceptions.
-An exception can be handled by an enclosing try
+An exception can be handled by an enclosing try statement.
+A try statement consists of multiple clauses; the first begins with try and the rest begin with except:

 <try suite>

-.
-Within the <except suite>
+<except suite>